-(Raspberry Pi 3B) I was on the edge about buying a 3D Printer for a while, and I’m glad I did (KPS3S).
+(Raspberry Pi 3B) I was thinking about buying a 3D Printer for a while, and I’m glad I did (Kingroon KP3S).

-My kid is probably even happier than I am since it mainly prints toys and cool additions to the existing ones (e.g., extra tracks for hot wheels, lego-compatible support for wooden train tracks etc.).
-For me, it’s useful to print random stuff for my random project (see useless box).
+My kid is probably even happier than I am since it mainly prints toys and cool additions to the existing ones (e.g., extra tracks for hot wheels, lego-compatible support for wooden train tracks, marble run obstacles etc.).
+For me, it’s useful to print random stuff for my random projects (see useless box).

 More details: https://octoprint.org/download/

-(Raspberry Pi zero W) That one I use for various testing and learn some electronics.
-I also have an Arduino because a Pi running Linux could be an overkill to make a LED blink
+(Raspberry Pi zero W) I use that one for various testing and learning some electronics.
+I also have an Arduino because a Pi running Linux is an overkill to make a LED blink

 Bonus: Arduino – Useless Box

-Useless by definition but that was fun to build.
-I had to 3D print a bunch of stuff, learned how to use Arduinos, had to remember how to do C 🙂 and the result is as promised: useless.
+Useless by definition, but that was fun to build.
+I had to 3D print a bunch of stuff, learned how to use Arduinos, and had to remember how to write some C 🙂 and the result is, as promised: useless.